KavinUdayasuryan/hello-world/README.md

 # hello-world
 Hey!
-This is Kavin, and thsi is my first ever repository.
+This is Kavin, and this is my first ever repository!
+My edit 1